-Advancement of Virginia's Fixed Date Conformity with the Internal Revenue Code
+Advancement of Virginia's Fixed Date Conformity with the Internal Revenue Code:

-Virginia's date of conformity with the Internal Revenue Code (IRC) was advanced from January 22, 2010, to December 31, 2010, with limited exceptions.
+Virginia's date of conformity with the Internal Revenue Code (IRC) was advanced from December

+31, 2010, to December 31, 2011, with limited exceptions.
 Virginia will continue to disallow federal income tax deductions for bonus depreciation allowed for certain assets, any five year carryback of federal net operating loss deductions generated in taxable year 2008 or 2009, and applicable high yield debt obligations under IRC § 163(e)(5)(F).
-In addition, fixed date conformity adjustments continue to be required for Cancellation of Debt Income under IRC § 108(i), and the domestic production deductions under IRC § 199.
+In addition, Fixed Date Conformity adjustments continue to be required for Cancellation of Debt Income under IRC § 108(i), and the domestic production activities deduction under IRC § 199.

 At the time these instructions went to print, the only required adjustments for "fixed date conformity" were those mentioned above.
-However, if federal legislation is enacted that results in changes to the Internal Revenue Code for the 2011 taxable year, taxpayers will be required to make adjustments to their Virginia returns that are not described in the instruction booklet.
+However, if federal legislation is enacted that results in changes to the Internal Revenue Code for the 2012 taxable year, taxpayers will be required to make adjustments to their Virginia returns that are not described in the instruction booklet.
 Information about any such adjustments will be posted on the Department's website at www.tax.virginia.gov.
+See fixed date conformity under Virginia Additions and Virginia Subtractions and Deductions in these instructions for additional information.